-Table (36) outlines the required off-street vehicular and bicycle parking requirements.
+Table (36) outlines the required off-street vehicular and bloycle parking requirements.

 - (1) Organized by Use.
-The parking requirements are organized by use, in a similar fashion to Table (26) Uses By Transect.
-Parking rates are provided for general use categories; these numbers are applicable for all of the uses within these categories. - (2) Vehicular Spaces Required.
-The vehicular spaces required column indicates the required off-street parking ratio, which may be subject to credits and other reductions and a maximum number, as are detailed in this section. - Outdoor patio seating, or similar use, is counted towards gross square footage. - (3) Maximum Allowable Vehicular Spaces.
+The parking requirements are organized by use, in a similar fashion to Table (26) Uses By Transect, Parking rates are provided for general use categories; these numbers are applicable for all of the uses within these categories. - (2) Vehicular Spaces Required.
+The vehicular spaces required column indicates the required off-street parking ratio, which may be subject to credits and other reductions and a maximum number, as are detailed in this section.

+Outdoor patio seating, or similar use, is counted towards gross square footage.

+- (3) Mezeman Allowable Velicalar Spaces.
 When a use requires more than 20 spaces, it is not permitted to provide surface parking greater than 25% over the minimum parking requirement.
-There is no cap on structured parking spaces. - (4) Required Bicycle Parking.
-Table (36) indicates the minimum bicycle parking ratio for a given use.
+There is no cap on structured parking spaces. - (4) Required Bicycle Parting, Table (36) indicates the minimum bicycle parking ratio for a given use.

-(5) Required Accessible Parking.
-Parking facilities accessible for persons with disabilities shall be in compliance with or better than the standards detailed in the Florida Accessibility Code, including quantity, size, location, and accessibility.
+(5) Regulate Agreentiate Pantag, Pantag, Receiting a scenario of the persons with disabilities shall be in compliance with or better than the standards detailed in the Florida Accessibility Code, including quantity, size, location, and accessibility.

-Table (36) Required Off-street Vehicular and Bicycle Parking.
-Use Minimum Vehicle Spaces 1 Minimum Bicycle Spaces Multifamily Residential 1 Bedroom: 1.5 / Dwelling Unit, 2 Bedroom and above: 2 / Dwelling Unit 1.5 / Dwelling Unit Townhomes 2/ Dwelling Unit 2 / Dwelling Unit Hospitality 1 / 1.5 Room 2 / 10 vehicular spaces, no more than 12 spaces required Retail & Service 1 / 200 gross sq. ft.
-Minimum 2 spaces, 1 / additional 5,000 sf Restaurant 1 / 4 seats Minimum 2 spaces, 1 / additional 5,000 sf Amusement 1/3 patrons, plus 1/ employee 2 / 10 vehicular spaces, no more than 12 spaces required Office 1 / 250 gross sq. ft.
+Use Minimum Vehicle Spaces 1 Minimum Bicycle Spaces Multifamily Residential 1 Bedroom: 1.5 / Dwelling Unit, 2 Bedroom and above: 2 / Dwelling Unit 1.5 / Dwelling Unit Townhomes 2/ Dwelling Unit 2 / Dwelling Unit Hospitality 1/1.5 Room 2 / 10 vehicular spaces, no more than 12 spaces required Retail & Service 1 / 200 gross sq. ft.
+Minimum 2 spaces, 1 / additional 5,000 sf Restaurant 1/4 seats Minimum 2 spaces, 1 / additional 5,000 sf Amusement 1/3 patrons, plus 1/ employee 2/10 vehicular spaces, no more than 12 spaces required Office 1/250 gross sq. ft.
 Minimum 2 spaces, 1 / additional 10,000 sf d.
 Parking Reductions and Credits.